tidyverse/tidyups/004-governance.md

 Authors are recruited from contributors.
-An invitation to join the authors can be extended to anyone who has made significant and sustained contributions.
+An invitation to join the authors can be extended to anyone who has made significant and sustained contributions, and has acted in accordance with the code of conduct.
 Any existing author can propose a contributor be invited team by emailing the maintainer.
 The project lead will the confirm the invitation with the other authors before extending the invite.

 #### Maintainer